How do I get the perfect core picture?

 At a Glance

-Are you extracting value from your core photos?
+Are you extracting value from core photography?

-Good core photographs produce an excellent record of the drill core, which is valuable for cross-referencing logged data.
+Good photographs produce an excellent record of the drill core, which is valuable for cross-referencing logged data.

 Auto mode on a camera produces decent core tray images when the surrounding light conditions can’t be controlled.